 What if I Say "Yes" to the two Questions?

-If you are not a NHHPP member, but members of your family are Medicaid members, you can request an application by contacting DHHS at (603) 271-5218 or (800) 852-3345 ext.
-5218 or by printing the application below.
-The proper application needs to be completed by the person in your family that has access to insurance through their job.
-Some of the information on the application will need to be completed by your employer.
-When the application is complete you must mail it back or fax it to the address on the application.
-The application must be returned within 30 days from the date on the letter that comes with the application.
+You can request an application by contacting DHHS at (603) 271-5218 or (800) 852-3345 ext.
+5218, or by printing the application below.
+The application needs to be completed by the person in your family that has access to insurance through their job.
+When the application is complete you must either mail it back to the address on the application, or fax it to (603) 271-8113.

 What is cost effectiveness and why is it a requirement of the HIPP program?

 An Employer-sponsored plan must be cost effective.
-This means that it’s less costly for the Medicaid program to pay for the Employer-sponsored plan on the employee’s behalf then to directly pay for medical services.
-The costs that are used for the cost effective measurement are Medicaid average costs, premium and average deductible amounts, as well as administrative costs.
+This means that it's less costly for the Medicaid program to pay for the Employer-sponsored plan on the employee's behalf then to directly pay for medical services.
+The costs that are used for the cost effective measurement are average total annual Medicaid cost of a person like the applicant, which equates to the monthly Managed Care rate, premium and average deductible amounts, as well as administrative costs.
 The State will do the cost effective calculation based on the information from your application.

 What if the Employer Plan is approved?

-Once your application has been reviewed and it is determined that your plan is approved, you will receive another notice letting you know if you will be in your employer based insurance.
+Once your application has been reviewed and it is determined that your plan is approved, you will receive another notice letting you know if you will be in your employer-based insurance.
 If you are not in your employer plan already, then you must sign up once you get the notice.
-If you are an NHHPP member, your employer will also get a notice that you have been approved for employer based insurance.
 Bring your notice to your employer and they will let you sign up even if it is not open enrollment.